brunowallisonf/my-video-lib/README.md

 # my-video-lib
-An lib to manipulate videos with ffmpeg
+A lib to manipulate videos with ffmpeg